What Is the Average Annual Income for a Radiologist?

 What Kind of Training Do I Need?

 Like all doctors, radiologists need to complete a minimum of four years of medical school.
 This means you need a Doctor of Medicine degree (M.D.) that includes 3-4 years residency or internship experience before you can qualify for a license in radiology.
 During your residency program you will have a chance to work side-by-side with acclaimed diagnostic and clinical radiologists.

 If you want to specialize in a particular area such as pediatric, gastrointestinal, musculoskeletal radiology, you need to complete additional internships or courses that prepare you for you the intended field.
 Radiology specialists who complete additional years of training typically earn higher salaries than general diagnosis radiologists.

 What Kind of License Do I Need?

 All doctors need a medical license to practice.
 The American Board of Radiology (ABR) certifies new radiologists.
-Radiologists progress though the certification process during their residency years.
+Radiologists progress through the certification process during their residency years.
 General radiologists usually have a certificate in diagnostic radiology.
 General radiology includes a variety of diagnostic and image-guided therapeutic techniques such as ultrasounds, mammograms, CAT scans, and other computed tomography methods.
 If you wish to specialize in a subfield of radiology, ABR offers certificates in fields that include pediatric, vascular and interventional, nuclear radiology and neuroradiology.